Reporting in .NET Core 3.x and .NET 5

-Due to limitations in .NET Core 3.0, we are currently unable to integrate the Report Designer into Visual Studio's design time for WinForms or WPF projects.
-This topic explains how you can work around this limitation and create reports at design time.
-This method requires that you create an auxiliary .NET project that links reports available in your .NET Core 3.0 project.
+Due to limitations in .Net Core 3.x and .NET 5, we have been unable to integrate the DevExpress Report Designer into Visual Studio's IDE (for WinForms or WPF projects).
+To work around this limitation and create reports at design time, create an auxiliary .NET Framework project to store reports and link these reports in your .Net Core 3.x (or .NET 5) project.
+We are in contact with Microsoft and are hopeful that the Visual Studio team will address Visual Studio’s limitations in future builds.

-Visual Studio 2019 latest version with the .NET desktop development workload
+Visual Studio 2019 - the latest version with the .NET desktop development workload

 Create a New or Migrate Existing Project

-Open the console window and perform the following steps:
+Open the console window and execute the following commands to create a new project:

 Open the solution file in Visual Studio.